HeroesToolChest/HeroesDataParser/README.md

 The main project is `HeroesData.csproj` and the main entry point is `Program.cs`.

-Both the `CASCLibCore.csproj` and `Heroes.Models.csproj` projects are submodules.
+Both the `CASCLib.csproj` and `Heroes.Models.csproj` projects are submodules.
 Any code changes should be commited to those respective repositories.

 ## License
 [MIT license](/LICENSE)